 Prevents work from diving on corners

-Much more work to integrate into the system
+Much more work to integrate into the system as it has physical component

 In the Box